lisp-mirror/airship-scheme/README.md

 This project is primarily aimed at both Common Lispers and Schemers.

-From the Common Lisp perspective, it offers Scheme as a convenient
-library: it's no harder to install or use than any other CL library.
+### For Common Lispers

+It offers Scheme as a convenient library: it's no harder to install or use than any other CL library.
+Most Scheme libraries will be usable in Common Lisp, and a lot of core-or-SRFI Scheme functionality will be provided in a CL-compatible form.
+Custom sequences not found in CL will be implemented via `trivial-extensible-sequences`.
+Eventually, a reader macro could be provided that provides most of the benefits of Scheme's additional syntax while still using the CL reader.

+### For Schemers

-From the Scheme perspective, it offers the potential of a high-performance implementation for "free" by taking advantage of high-performance CL compilers like SBCL.
-From both perspectives, it will allow someone to wrap libraries written for one of the languages for the use in the other, which could potentially double the number of libraries available.
-It also allows a level of integration between the two languages that's not normally seen.
+It offers the potential of getting a high-performance implementation for "free" by taking advantage of high-performance CL compilers like SBCL.
+Schemers will be able to wrap libraries written in CL, which will more than double the number of libraries available.
+These wrapped CL libraries will feel a lot "Lispier" than wrapped C libraries because CL is a closely related programming language.

 Installing
 ----------